 The platform also uses AI-driven personalization to deliver tailored content and product recommendations [4].
 This is particularly relevant as over 75% of customers now expect personalized digital experiences [5].

-Optimizely supports testing across multiple channels, including web, mobile, email, and social media [5].
+Optimizely supports testing across multiple channels, including web, mobile, email, and YouTube [5].
 However, only 12% of experiments result in a winning variation [6], highlighting the importance of rigorous testing to uncover successful strategies.
 Major brands using Optimizely have reported performance improvements ranging from 10% to 30% after leveraging its diverse testing capabilities [4].

 Analytics & Reporting